donlouie/simple-blog-crud-with-image-upload/README.md

 ## ❔ About

 Just a simple blog website where you can read and manage articles created on the admin panel.
-//Site currently unfinished
+To add and delete articles create an account and login to access the management panel.

 ## 🏗️ Built With